 Substance use disorders affect men and women differently.
 We have learned that gender identity, and the societal roles we learn to adhere to as we develop, play a significant role in the disease and recovery processes.
-Identifying and overcoming stereotypes, as well as learning to be who you are in recovery are key to long-term success.
+Identifying and overcoming stereotypes, as well as learning to be who you are in recovery is key to long-term success.

-Women struggling with substance use disorder experience shame and guilt in relationship with the societal expectations of perfect and appearance.
-Women’s workshops and gender specialized services focused on resolving trauma and developing positive peer supports.
+Women struggling with substance use disorder experience shame and guilt in relationship with the societal expectations of perfection and appearance.
+Women’s workshops and gender-specialized services focused on resolving trauma and developing positive peer supports.
 Research shows that the treatment outcomes for women are highly correlated with their ability to find positive connections with other women in recovery.
-Group discussion and activities led by woman-identifying counselors create an environment where you’re most comfortable healing.
+Group discussion and activities led by women-identifying counselors create an environment where you’re most comfortable healing.